Employment Law & HR Advice

 The Minimum Wage was introduced in Ireland by the National Minimum Wage Act.
 It states an hourly wage above and equal to which employers must pay employees.
 Exceptions exist for both employees who are close relatives to the employer, and those undertaking structured training schemes, such as apprenticeships.
 In 2015, the Low Pay Commission was appointed to examine and make recommendations to the Minister on the appropriate level of the national minimum wage and related matters, on an annual basis.

-The sub-minimum rates for young people and certain trainees are to continue to be applied as follows:
+The sub-minimum rates for young people are to continue to be applied as follows:

 For young people these are: